blee241/Password-Generator/README.md

 ## Installation

 This live website does not require installation.
+Access it here: https://blee241.github.io/Password-Generator/.

 ## Usage